 - All required final reports by all partners must be submitted within 30 days of project completion in order to release the holdback, and maintain good financial standing with OCE.

 - If the project continues past a fiscal year end (March 31), the Applicant and Client will be required to complete an annual Metrics survey each April, for the part of the project that has been completed since the previous March 31.
 This annual report is mandatory for OCE to fulfil its contract with funding ministries.
 Required metrics reports from all partners must be submitted in order to maintain good financial standing with OCE.

 - At one, two, and three years after project completion, the Client will be sent a link to complete a retrospective survey to collect data on commercial outcomes from the project.
 This information is required by OCE for assessment of program impact and continuous improvement.

 Applications may be submitted at any time and are evaluated in bi-monthly rounds.
 Applications must be initiated by an OCE Business Development Manager

 , who will be available to assist with developing the application and will maintain responsibility for the oversight of approved projects.

+may be viewed for informational purposes only.
 Applications are only accepted through OCE’s online AccessOCE system where full application and program partner requirements are listed.
-Download instructions for completion of the application
+Download instructions to complete the application

 Successful applicants and their industry partners must execute OCE’s standard funding agreement, including a completed Schedule D, Intellectual Property Term Sheet, within 30 days of notification of award.
 A copy of the Funding Agreement